-- Monitoring compliance with terms of the NHI contractual agreements - Carrying out required NHI administrative, financial and accounting responsibilities - Management and performance monitoring of the employed personnel - Monitoring of customer service and grievances - Administering the mechanisms for reporting and timely billing procedures required by NHI - Acting as the representative of the PCP - Maintaining a functional information system and records - Collecting, compiling and reporting relevant data to measure compliance with Key Performance Indicators established. - Implementing corrective measures to ensure compliance with established performance indicators. - Implementing the Disaster and Safety procedures and coordinating required drills. - Other duties that will promote high quality service delivery - Responsible for the activities included in the contract and Administrative Manual - Should establish a core team comprised at minimum of the following representation: - √ Medical coordinator - √ Head Nurse - ✓ Public Health Nurse/MCH (where applicable) - The Administrator is responsible for guiding the functions of the core team
+- Monitoring compliance with terms of the NHI contractual agreements - Carrying out required MOH/NHI administrative, financial and accounting responsibilities - Management and performance monitoring of the employed personnel - Monitoring of customer service and grievances - Administering the mechanisms for reporting and timely billing procedures required by NHI - Acting as the representative of the PCP - Maintaining a functional information system and records - Collecting, compiling and reporting relevant data to measure compliance with Key Performance Indicators established. - Implementing corrective measures to ensure compliance with established performance indicators. - Implementing the Contingency and Conservation procedures respectively and coordinating required drills. - Other duties that will promote high quality service delivery - Responsible for the activities included in the contract and Administrative Manual - Complying with the MOH Financial Guidelines and attached regulations. - Should establish a core team comprised at minimum of the following representation: - √ Medical coordinator - √ Head Nurse - ✓ Public Health Nurse/MCH (where applicable)

+• The Administrator is responsible for guiding the functions of the core team